-If you've already download Version 1 of the game just head over to your Games & Account page to download the new version.
-We've also emailed a link to anyone who had previously purchased version 1 so you could search your inbox for the email titled "Here's your free escape room kit"
+If you've already downloaded Version 1 of the game just head over to your Games & Account page to download the new version.
+We've also emailed a link to anyone who had previously purchased version 1 so you could search your inbox for the email titled "Here's your free escape room kit".

 If you would still like to play Version 1 of the game just keep scrolling down for everything you'll need!

 As an explorer, you have always loved Egypt.
-It’s where your great grandfather, Howard Carter, discovered the remains of the ancient pharaoh Tutankhamen.
+It’s where your great grandfather, Howard Carter, discovered the remains of the ancient pharaoh Tutankhamun.

 On a walk beside the River Nile, you and some friends suddenly feel the ground shift beneath you, sending you all tumbling down a stony shaft into a lost tomb.

 Will you find a way out, or will this become your tomb too?

 As the host of this event you, or another adult, will prepare everything so the kids can escape.